What is Ayurveda?

 There’s also evidence that certain Ayurvedic medicines and therapies are harmful.
 For example, some Ayurvedic herbal medicines might contain toxic levels of lead, mercury or arsenic, which can seriously harm children.
 And some Ayurvedic therapies can be dangerous.
 These include vomiting, enemas and withdrawing blood.

-Who practises Ayurveda?
+Who offers or practises Ayurveda?

 It’s always best to speak to your GP or paediatrician or a dietitian before using this therapy.

-You could talk about Ayurvedic therapy with your NDIA planner, early childhood partner or local area coordinator, if you have one.
+You could also talk about Ayurvedic therapy with your NDIA planner, early childhood partner or local area coordinator, if you have one.

 You might also need to choose and buy Ayurvedic herbal medicine, plan and make changes to your child’s diet, and make time for daily routines like yoga, meditation and breathing exercises.